nd1012/Stream-Serializer-Extensions/README.md

 | Numeric types | `StreamNumber(Async)Enumerator` | `ReadNumber(Async)` | `EnumerateNumber(Async)` |
 | `string` | `StreamString(Async)Enumerator` | `ReadString(Async)` | `EnumerateString(Async)` |

+## Type cache

+By calling `StreamSerializer.EnableTypeCache()`, you can use a type cache, which enables the serializer to write type information about types with implement the `IStreamSerializer` interface using only 4 bytes.
+For this all matching types will be stored in the `wan24.Core.TypeCache`.

+**CAUTION**: Calling this method will ensure that the `wan24-Core` bootstrapper did run!
+A call during bootstrapping will cause an exception.

+Please ensure that the type cache has been enabled first, whenever you want to write or read any byte sequence.
+A byte sequence which was created using the type cache can't be deserialized, if the type cache isn't enabled!
+Anyway, the opposite isn't a problem.

+**CAUTION**: Because the type cache uses the types hash code, you shouldn't use this feature, if you want to cold store a sequence, or if if the deserializing peer may know a different version if the type.

+When using the type cache, every `IStreamSerializer` type information can be written using only about 7 bytes.
+Without the type cache, the information will contain much more bytes, depending on the type properties.

 ## Security

 The base serializer supports basic types and lists.
 Especially when